halcy/Mastodon.py/docs/index.rst

-        'spoiler_text': # Warning text that should be displayed before the toot content 'visibility': # Toot visibility ('public', 'unlisted', 'private', or 'direct') 'mentions': # A list of users dicts mentioned in the toot, as Mention dicts 'media_attachments': # list of media dicts of attached files.
-Only present
+        'spoiler_text': # Warning text that should be displayed before the toot content 'visibility': # Toot visibility ('public', 'unlisted', 'private', or 'direct') 'mentions': # A list of users dicts mentioned in the toot, as Mention dicts 'media_attachments': # A list of media dicts of attached files 'emojis': # A list of custom emojis used in the toot, as Emoji dicts 'tags': # A list of hashtag used in the toot, as Hashtag dicts 'application': # Application dict for the client used to post the toot 'language': # The language of the toot, if specified by the server.
-                            # when there are attached files.
-        'tags': # A list of hashtag used in the toot, as Hashtag dicts 'application': # Application dict for the client used to post the toot 'language': # The language of the toot, if specified by the server.
-        'muted': # Boolean denoting whether the user has muted this status by way of conversation muting.
+        'muted': # Boolean denoting whether the user has muted this status by way of conversation muting }
-    }

 Mention dicts
 ~~~~~~~~~~~~~
 .. code-block:: python

     {
         'url': # Mentioned users profile URL (potentially remote)
         'username': # Mentioned users user name (not including domain)